Pros and Cons of Subletting Your Home

 Pros of Subletting

-• If you need to vacate your apartment for a few months or the remaining lease period, subletting helps you avoid the penalties that would surely come from breaking your lease early.
+• If you need to vacate your apartment for a few months, or for the remaining period of the lease, subletting helps you avoid the penalties that would surely come from breaking your lease early.

-• You can move in with your significant other quickly and easily without the hassle of signing a new lease.
+• You can move in a significant-other quickly and easily without the hassle of signing a new lease.

 • Becoming a subletter allows you to try out a neighborhood or apartment building before committing to a long-term lease.

 • You have a home to return to if you only need to lease out your apartment temporarily.
-For instance, if you are a student who will be away for summer break, finding a subletter to rent out your apartment can ensure that the rent is paid over the summer and ensure that you have an apartment to return to in the fall.
+For instance, if you are a student who will be away for summer break, finding a subletter to rent out your apartment can ensure that the rent is paid over the summer, and ensure that you have an apartment to come back to in the fall.

 • A successful sublet depends on finding a good tenant.
-Unfortunately, finding a subletter can be time-consuming, so be patient and don’t skimp on due diligence.
+Finding a subletter can be time-consuming, so be patient and don’t skimp on due diligence.

 • You may need to move out your belongings during the sublet period.
 If you are subletting to friends or family, then keeping your belongings at the apartment but stored out of site might be feasible.
-However, if you enter a more formal contract with a third party, you may need to move out all of your possessions, which can be expensive and time-consuming.
+However, if you are entering a more formal contract with a third party, you may need to move out all of your possessions, which can be both expensive and time-consuming.

 How to Sublet an Apartment